Still Photography of Live Performance

 Do Not Overexpose

 Despite the amazing progress in the low-light capabilities of digital sensors, they still just don't like overexposure.
 Once a highlight is overexposed, even a little bit, it's really hard to edit it back to a non-hideous state.
 Unfortunately, in almost every case the highlight in question turns out to be actors' skin.
-This is why I pay, and give, so much attention to the highlight warning.
+This is why I pay so much attention to the highlight warning.

 “Correct” camera exposure in this system, then, is not a center point or compromise between the lightest and darkest parts of the high-contrast stage scene.
 Rather, it is the brightest exposure possible just short of overexposing actor's faces.
 Even if such an exposure is not beautiful “out of the box”, it contains the data needed for later editing to make it so.

 (Don't assume we should be concerned only with light-skinned Caucasian actors.
-Few skin types do well with overexposure.
+No skin types in our species do well with overexposure.
 They just suffer in different ways.)

 So, camera sensors don't like overexposure, yet stage lighting and the behavior of our camera's light meter conspire to steer them toward it.
 Here's why: most stage sets are darker upstage, where the scenery lives, than they are down where the actors work.
 Camera light meters, not knowing which parts of the picture composition have priority, guide us to “correct” exposure for whatever appears in the viewfinder, thus creating generously exposed scenery but irredeemably washed out actors.